top of page

 She is a Scottish Book Trust Live Literature author and collaborates with others in facilitating writing workshops; including a series, the Writer's Kitchen, bringing food and memories of food to the table; and workshops as part of the Water Stories project.

-She is part of the DeathWrites network (with Glasgow University) and the Off the Page collective (working with visual poetry) @offpagevispo
+She is part of the DeathWrites network (with Glasgow University) and the 2023 off-page collective (working with visual poetry) @offpagevispo

 She has completed a memoir 'Her Blue Eye, Mine' based on her experiences of growing up adopted in apartheid South Africa.

-She is currently studying for an MFA in Creative Writing at the University of Glasgow and is writing about Scottish emigrants to the Eastern Cape in the 1820s.
+She is currently studying for an MFA in Creative Writing at the University of Glasgow.

 thi wurd Meatloaf